rejetto/hfs/dev-plugins.md

 If the information you are searching for is not in this document, [please ask](https://github.com/rejetto/hfs/discussions).

 A plug-in is a folder with a `plugin.js` file in it.
-To install a plugin you just copy the folder into `plugins` folder.
+To install a plugin you just copy the folder into the `plugins` folder.
-You will find `plugins` folder near `config.yaml`, and then in `USER_FOLDER/.hfs` for Linux and Mac, or near `hfs.exe` on Windows.
+You will find `plugins` folder near `config.yaml`, and then in `USER_FOLDER/.hfs` for Linux and MacOS, or near `hfs.exe` on Windows.

-Plug-ins can be hot-swapped, and at some extent can be edited without restarting the server.
+Plug-ins can be hot-swapped, and to some extent can be edited without restarting the server.

 Each plug-in has access to the same set of features.
 Normally you'll have a plug-in that's a theme, and another that's a firewall,